 As its primary goal, the EHS-CCP grant builds upon the current level of services offered to children and families in the community and increases the quality of services offered through center-based and family child care home education network services.
 In many areas, center-based services do not exist due to local constraints (geographic terrain, weather, availability of center-based options, etc.).
 Partner Agencies (PAs) are offering EHS services through both centers and family child care homes.
 Providing funding for both program options (center-based and family child care home education networks) is more suitable for the proposed geographic location and enables access to a larger population of children and families, thereby improving the educational and health outcomes for more children and families, while reducing future costs for social services.
 CDE’s multifaceted approach is: Improving the quality of services provided by PAs already serving infants and toddlers; and expanding the number of slots available through PAs and family child care home education networks where the need exists.

-Nine rural counties of Northern California: Butte, Colusa, Del Norte, Glenn, Humboldt, Mendocino, Sutter, Trinity, and Yuba.
+Ten rural counties of California: Butte, Colusa, Del Norte, Fresno, Glenn, Humboldt, Mendocino, Sutter, Trinity, and Yuba.

 For more information about the EHS-CCP within the nine counties, please contact: